-Purchasing a home warranty plan is presently the most effective way to protect yourself, and your bank account, from inevitable emergencies such as appliance breakdown and plumbing or HVAC systems malfunction.
+Purchasing a home warranty plan is currently the most effective way to protect yourself, and your bank account, from inevitable emergencies such as appliance breakdown and plumbing systems malfunctions.

-We have appliances in our homes for a good reason: to make our lives easier.
-However, with time, these appliances and the parts of the systems we depend on wear and tear and will eventually break down if not replaced.
+Appliances can help make our lives easier.
+However, with time, these appliances and the parts of the systems we depend on wear out and will eventually break down if not replaced.

-Assess the state of the appliances no longer covered by the manufacturer’s warranty and the condition of the parts of major systems you intend to get a warranty for before making a final decision.
-In some cases, it may make more economical sense to pay a contractor for minor repairs and parts replacement rather than pay more for a home warranty that covers them.
+Assess the state of the appliances.
+Check to see which appliances are no longer covered by the manufacturer’s warranty.
+Also, check the condition of the parts of major systems you intend to get a warranty for before making a final decision.
+In some cases, it may make more economic sense to pay a contractor for minor repairs and parts replacement rather than pay more for a home warranty that covers them.

 3. Are there vital components in your appliances and house systems that the warranty does not cover?

-Another important question you should ask yourself while shopping for a home warranty is how it affects your homeowner insurance.
+Another important question you should ask yourself while shopping for a home warranty is how it affects your homeowner’s insurance.
 While the insurance covers what might happen, the warranty covers what will happen.
-Having both to supplement and complement each other is a simple yet effective way to live comfortably in a happy home and have a peace of mind knowing that all your most vulnerable bases are covered.
+Having both to supplement and complement each other is a simple yet effective way to live comfortably in a happy home and have peace of mind knowing that all your most vulnerable bases are covered.

-5. What is the upper limit for replacements and repairs for the home warranty you are considering?
+5. What is the upper limit costs for replacements and repairs for the home warranty you are considering?

-The maximum amount the cover provider is willing to spend on repairs and maintenance is largely dependent on the home warranty plan you choose.
-Plans often start with the most affordable basic or standard with lowest upper limit and the cost increases in breadth and depth of coverage.
+The maximum amount the provider is willing to spend on repairs and maintenance is largely dependent on the home warranty plan you choose.
+Plans often start with the most affordable basic or standard with the lowest upper limit and the cost increases in breadth and depth of coverage.
 Companies structure their home warranty plans to cover all types of customers and it is up to you to determine what is ideal for your situation.

-You can determine which plan is right for you by comparing how much you typically spend in maintenance, repairs, and replacements with the upper limit the provider is willing to spend on cover of your choice.
+You can determine which plan is right for you by comparing how much you typically spend in maintenance, repairs, and replacements with the upper limit the provider is willing to spend on the cover of your choice.

 The right home warranty plan for you should strike a balance between what you can afford to pay annually versus what it covers.
 There are of course hidden benefits to this approach because the moment you buy the warranty, the value of your home’s equity instantly rises.
 By how much depends on what you invest.